pnp/sp-dev-fx-webparts/samples/react-aggregated-calendar/README.md

 * [SharePoint Framework](https://docs.microsoft.com/sharepoint/dev/spfx/sharepoint-framework-overview)
 * [Office 365 tenant](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-development-environment)

 ## Prerequisites

-Before you can use this webpart example, you will need at least one Out of the Box Calendar created.
+Before you can use this web part example, you will need at least one Out of the Box Calendar created.

 It is required that the users have view access on the calendar.